top of page

 1 cup whipped cream

-Simply peel, core, slice and cook one large ripe Fuji apple, until it is tender all the way through.
+Simply peel, core, slice and cook some quince with some apple if you like, until it is tender all the way through.
 No need to add water that only makes the sauce sloppy.
 Puree and serve.

 Marion’s Food Ideas